-The method derives from the happy realization that current higher-end (though not necessarily expensive!) digital cameras can produce perfectly acceptable results at ISO ratings that were once regarded as astronomical, nearly the stuff of fiction.
+The method derives from the happy realization that current higher-end (though not necessarily expensive!) digital cameras can produce perfectly acceptable photographs at ISO ratings that were once regarded as astronomical, nearly the stuff of fiction.
 As a result, the photographer can set aperture and shutter speed to suit the situation, and rely on the camera's “Auto ISO” exposure control to regulate the photo brightness as the play runs through its challenging and constantly changing light.

 To refine the exposure, the photographer need only manipulate the camera's "plus/minus " exposure compensation control, freeing his or her brain during sometimes frenetic performance shooting for more useful work, like anticipating the next shot.

-end of synopsis
+end of summary

 A few camera setting selections are necessary for best results.
 First, set the menu's “Quality/Resolution” heading to “raw”.
 The raw format captures all possible detail, especially in the critical near-extremes of the tonal scale, that Jpeg would compress to pure white or black.
 “Raw+Jpeg” is certainly acceptable if you're timid about making the switch.

 Second, turn the color balance option to “Tungsten.”
 Even though the raw format will allow nearly infinite manipulation of color in the editing stage, the camera playback monitor will show a more realistic view of shot photos if the color setting is at least close to accurate.